tjg-global/generate-docs/README.md

 | Object B   |                  |

-The optional `Objects` sheet will have four columns: Object, Group, Tags, Description While the columns should always be their, their contents are optional except for `Object` which must be there for the data to make sense.
+The optional `Objects` sheet will have four columns: Object, Group, Tags, Description While the columns should always be there, their contents are optional except for `Object` which must be there for the data to make sense.

 * The `Object` data should correspond to an object or dependency in the `Dependencies` data